 What comes across in the dry 2016s is the incredible minerality and elegance, and their potent ageability.

-Decanter’s tasting team has picked out five Grosses Gewächs Rieslings of varying ages to try.
-Wines were tasted at two separate events in London, organised by the Association of German Prädikat Wine Estates and importers Awin Barratt Siegel.
+Decanter’s tasting team has picked out Grosses Gewächs Rieslings of varying ages to try.
+Wines were tasted at two separate events in London, organised by the Association of German Prädikat Wine Estates and importers Awin Barratt Siegel, as well as in-house.
 The latest release wines will be available in spring 2018.